rogisf2000/fleet-recipes/README.md

 - **Classic personal access token:**
   - **`repo`** scope (for private repositories)
   - **`public_repo`** scope can be used if the GitOps repository is public

+PRs created via this path are authored by the user who owns the PAT.

 ### GitOps workflow